-In IT 280: Do the readings for each unit before the first unit test.
+In IT 280: Do the readings for each chapter before the chapter test.
 There is more than we could cover in class because we all learn at different rates.
-Our in-class time is better spent doing activities and answering your questions than listening to my lectures.
+Our in-class time is better spent doing activities and answering your questions than listening to me lecture.